 Step 3 – Perform a SWOT Analysis.

 Now that you’ve gathered masses of information, it’s time to do something with it.
-We recommend that you use what you’ve discovered to conduct a SWOT Analysis.
+We recommend using what you’ve discovered to conduct a SWOT Analysis.

 A SWOT Analysis assesses the Strengths, Weaknesses, Opportunities, and Threats to your business.